drgrib/Go_Concurrency_Patterns_2012/README.md

 ## Variadic and Slice Versions of the `fanIn` Function

 In the talk, Pike only covers a version of `fanIn` with a set number (2) of input channels.
-I implement two versions that can accept an arbitrary number of channels, one that accepts variadic arguments (`07_variadicFanIn.go`) and another that accepts slices (`08_sliceFanIn.go`).
+I implement two versions that can accept an arbitrary number of channels:
+* `variadicFanIn` in `07_variadicFanIn.go`
+* `sliceFanIn` in `08_sliceFanIn.go`

 In `11_sliceSelect.go`, I further iterate on this to have one just call the other.

 ## Slice `select`